jamiebuilds/react-jeff/README.md

 		onFocus: Function, // ....
 An `onFocus` handler to update the focused/touched/blurred states of the field.
 		onBlur: Function, // .....
 An `onFocus` handler to update the focused/blurred states of the field.

+		required: boolean, // ....
+Should the element be `required`?
 		disabled: boolean, // ....
 Should the element be `disabled`?
 		readOnly: boolean, // ....
 Should the element be `readOnly`?
 	},